From Operations to Functions

 Four of these are fragile.
 For example, a jump from Know (Internal, Objective) to Feel (Internal, Subjective) stays internal, going from objective to subjective in a single step, changing the meaning of a signal (a molecule) without doing any work on it on the boundary.

 Such a jump changes the internal state, which can change it again, and so on.
 Whether it converges depends on the specific chemistry, the specific initial signal, and the specific internal conditions.
 Predicting whether this loop will halt is exactly as hard as the general halting problem: the cell would need to simulate itself to completion to know if it ever stops, which is the very thing Turing proved impossible.
-The simple life did not take chances and completely excluded them.
+The simple life did not take chances (running them outside a simulation has an irreversible cost) and completely excluded them.

-A counterexample: an internalized molecule (K) creates a sensation in a membrane protein (S) beyond the activation threshold.
-It just validated the existing inconclusive opinion about the environment: the boundary serves as a reality check, grounding the action in certainty.
+A counterexample: an internalized nutrient (K) creates a sensation in a membrane protein (S) above the activation threshold.
+It just validated the pre-existing inconclusive opinion about the environment, so the boundary actions served as a reality check, grounding the next action in certainty.
 The cell responds and persists, without any risk of non-termination.

 Here’s another fragile example: a protocell detects (S) a chemical at its surface, sensing something.
 Instead of internalizing it (K) or triggering an internal response (F), it directly secretes (P) a molecule outward based on what it sensed.
 Now the secreted molecule is in the same external space that the cell is sensing, and the cell senses its own secretion.
 Predicts again, senses that prediction.
 Rinse and repeat, burning scarce fuel and reducing the chances of survival.
 It might halt, it might not, but the cost is not recoverable.